Psoriatic arthritis

 Symptoms

 Psoriatic arthritis can affect joints on one or both sides of your body.
-The signs and symptoms of psoriatic arthritis often resemble those of rheumatoid arthritis.
-Both diseases cause joints to become painful, swollen and warm to the touch.
+Psoriatic arthritis shares some symptoms with rheumatoid arthritis.
+In both conditions, joints may feel painful, swollen and warm to the touch.

 - Eye inflammation.
-Uveitis can cause eye pain, redness and blurry vision.
-If untreated, uveitis can lead to vision loss.
+A condition called uveitis can cause red, painful eyes and blurry vision.
+If not diagnosed and treated, it can lead to vision loss.

 When to see a doctor